What Should You Do if You Suffer a Fall From a Height at a Construction Site in NYC

 - Pump jack systems

 - Aerial lifts

 Understanding Your Rights After a Construction Site Fall

 Falls at construction sites can have a life-changing impact on workers and their families.
 Workers’ compensation benefits cover medical expenses and partial lost wage replacement but not the full extent of potential damages.
 In some cases involving falls, you may be able to seek additional compensation through a claim against one or more third parties.
-Consider contacting a personal injury lawyer in New York who can evaluate your case and inform you of all available options for recovery.
+Consider contacting a personal injury lawyer in Brooklyn who can evaluate your case and inform you of all available options for recovery.

 Key Steps To Take Following a Fall on a Construction Site

 If you are hurt in a fall at your workplace, there are several vital actions to take as soon as possible: